Jayman2000/jasons-web-site/README.md

 1. Run `./init-venv.sh`
 1. Run `pipenv run python -m build_tool`

+The built site will be placed in the `build` folder.

 After this has been done once, you just have to run `pipenv run python -m build_tool` again to rebuild the site.

+You can run `pipenv run python -m build_tool jasons-forge` to build the static portion of Jason’s Software Forge’s site.

 ## Hints for contributors